akvo/akvo-product-design/FLOW/Features/82-approval-workflow/FunctionalDesign.md

 We will implement a data approval / workflow system.
 Basically, this means that datapoints can have a status, and that we have rules and UI to move from one status to another.

 ## Conceptual model
-The conceptual model is that of a state machine.
+The conceptual model is that of a state machine, in which data points have a **status**, and a user has the possibility to move a datapoint from one status to another, based on permissions.
-The conceptual model consists of:
-* datapoints can be assigned a **status type**
-* a status type defines the different **statuses** that the status type contains, and the connections between them.
-A connection is non-directional.

 ## Data model
 We need the following data kinds:

-### StatusType
-Fields: id, display name, list of status id, list of connection id

-Usage: describes the type of status, for example 'approval workflow', or 'quality control'.
-Different surveys might use different status types.

 ### Status
 Fields: id, display name

-Usage: describes an individual status within a statusType, for example 'new', 'approval phase 1', 'approval phase 2', 'rejected', 'archived'.
+Usage: describes an individual status, for example 'new', 'approval phase 1', 'approval phase 2', 'rejected', 'archived'.

 ### StatusPermission
-Fields: id, userId, statusType, statusId1, statusId2
+Fields: id, userId, statusId1, statusId2

 Usage: determines which user can change between which statuses.
 The order of the statuses is not important, as the user can move a datapoint in both directions.

 ### StatusHistory
-Fields: id, datapointId, statusTypeId, oldStatusId, oldStatusDisplayName, newStatusId, newStatusDisplayName, timestamp, userId
+Fields: id, datapointId, oldStatusId, oldStatusDisplayName, newStatusId, newStatusDisplayName, timestamp, userId

 Usage: Provides a log of data point status changes, with timestamp.
 The displaynames are denormalised here, to guard against changes, and keep history accurate.